risk-first/website/estimating/Fill-The-Bucket.md

 ## Probability Density

-The area under each curve is the _probability density_.
+The area under those curves above is the _probability density_.

-When you paint any given fence panel (the first, red graph), you'd expect the time taken to be a single spot from under the graph, picked at random.
-Given that there is more area under the graph around the mean, we'd expect our fence-painting times to be clustered around the mean.
+When you paint any given fence panel (the first, red graph), you'd expect the time taken to be a single spot from under the curve, picked at random.
+Given that there is more area under the curve around the mean, we'd expect our fence-painting times to be clustered around the mean.

-The second, blue graph extrapolates the single panel density to show how long the whole job will take.
+The second, blue chart extrapolates the single panel density to show how long the whole job will take.
 It the variance for a single panel is large and the number of panels painted is large, then the time to paint the whole fence could vary by _hours_.

 The area of a _probability density_ curve is normalised to 1, so you can pick a particular interval within it, work out the area of it, and that's the probability of an event occurring within that interval.